YeDeheng/latex-thesis-template/readme.md

 A very good thesis template in latex.

 Suitable for all degree-seeking students.
 You can easily change the NTU logo to your own university logo.
+NTU PhD students can use it directly.

-To use it, configure latex properly on your local machine, and compile main.tex.
+To use it, config latex properly and compile main.tex.